thealscott/sassquatch/README.md

 `grunt yeti_add_page:[page name]`

-You can add a page to your build, and the plugin will automatically generate the appropriate files, partials and config include lines, to reduce the manualy dependancy.
+You can add a page to your build, and the plugin will automatically generate the appropriate files, partials and config include lines, to reduce the manual dependency.

 ### Add Module